Marijuana is a drug derived from the plant Cannabis sativa. It’s used for recreational and medicinal purposes.

 The growing popularity of vape pens has led marijuana users to switch from smoking the drug to “vaping.”
 Vape pens use water vapor instead of smoke.

 Many pregnant women mistakenly think vaping or eating marijuana doesn’t harm their baby.
 But these preparations still have THC, the active ingredient.
 As a result, they can harm a baby.
+We just don’t know if it’s safe, and therefore is not worth the risk.

 Several states have legalized marijuana for medical use.
 Expectant moms or women wishing to become pregnant may wish to use marijuana for medical purposes, like relieving nausea.